23critters/MooTemplatr/README.md

 MooTemplatr
 ===========

-MooTemplatr is a nifty widget, written in MooTools framework, that allows you to pull information via various APIs about a certain user.
+MooTemplatr is a nifty widget, written in MooTools framework, that allows you to pull information via various public APIs about a certain user or search query.
 Presents the information in an UL-list.
 You may template the output however you want.
 However, please remember that the template's HTML is looped.
-All data is transfered in JSON/P.
-All requests are cached within HTML5s sessionStorage Download custom built mootools-more from http://mootools.net/more/8b71d9032491a52b5b31d4323243a5c3
+All data is transfered in JSON/P. All requests are cached within HTML5s sessionStorage Download custom built mootools-more from http://mootools.net/more/8b71d9032491a52b5b31d4323243a5c3

 How to use